eljefe303030/Melius/THP/ReadMe.md

 ## Changelog

-## Version 1.2
+## Version 1.3
-**Save safe from 1.1.
+**Save safe from 1.1 upwards.
 If upgrading from 1.0 or below, should be save game safe but there might be issues with upgraded weapons, therefore best to start new game**

-Re-enabled some mods that were disabled due to needing an update to work with 1.16.244 Hopefully fixed an issue that was causing installation errors for some people.
+Bug fixes
+Added new weapons, all patched and balanced for the mod list.

 [Full Changelog](https://github.com/eljefe303030/Melius/blob/main/THP/Changelog.md)